 First and foremost, you and your spouse must already be living apart when you file the action for legal separation.
 This does not always mean that you both must be living in different places; simply not living together in the way a married couple typically would may suffice in some circumstances.

-Contact a Will County Legal Separation Agreement Attorney Today
+Contact our Will County Legal Separation Lawyer Today

 Spouses can choose to live separately without a formal agreement.
 However, legal separations can have many benefits.
 While certainly not right for everyone, they can be an effective tool in many circumstances.